17 Coaching Techniques to Improve Skills

 10 - Slow and Steady Always Wins

 Although The Tortoise and The Hare is a fable from Aesop, an ancient Greek writer, the wisdom is timeless.
+Slow and steady progress is one of the ways to improve coaching skills effectively.

 If you can do something consistently and sustainably for a decade, you will make far more impact than the person that goes 10x's your speed for only one month.